Instant Pot Keema Lobia (Ground Beef & Black Eyed Peas Curry)

 After Pressure Cooking:

-- Add the onion, tomatoes, and garlic in the food processor and pulse to chop until a coarse mixture forms.
+- Add the onion, tomatoes, and garlic to a food processor and pulse to chop until a coarse mixture forms.

-- Heat the Instant Pot to high sauté mode.
-Add the onion mixture, ground beef, cumin seeds, spice powders, and salt.
-Sauté on high setting for 2-3 minutes.
-You will notice that the mixture has started to release water.
+- Heat the Instant Pot to High/More Sauté mode.
+Once hot, add the onion mixture, ground beef, cumin seeds, spice powders, and salt.
+Sauté for 2-3 minutes.
+You'll notice the mixture starts to release water.

 - Allow the pressure to naturally release for 5 minutes, then manually release any remaining pressure.
-Sauté again on high for 5-7 minutes or until most of the water evaporates.
+Select Sauté – High/More again, and sauté for 5-7 minutes, or until most of the water evaporates.

-- Add the ingredients listed under ‘After Pressure Cooking’ continue to Sauté on high for another 2-3 minutes.
-Adjust salt and spices as desired.
+- Add the ingredients listed under ‘After Pressure Cooking’ and continue to sauté for another 3-5 minutes, until the oil starts to release.
+Taste and adjust salt and spices as desired.
 Cancel the Sauté function and add cilantro leaves and lemon juice.